Roboy/roboy_NRP_deep_rl/README.md

 The networks are trained based upon the minimization of a loss function derived from the difference between the actual reward experienced and reward it predicts, plus a factor of entropy for exploration.

+A keras-rl agent usually takes the the simulation/environment as an object and updates itself while stepping through it.
+In this implementation, the NRP takes the agent as an object (so to say), steps itself, and updates the agent along the way.
+The roles of the stepper are reversed, as seen in this image.

+()

+# Other Agent Parameters
 The agent bookkeeps with the 'SequentialMemory()' so its important to have enough declared.

-keras-rl has network warm-up cycles which is ignored in this usage.
+keras-rl's network warm-up cycles are ignored in this usage.

 ## Running the experiment
 Please refer to the NRP documentation to get it up and running and to run the experiment.